YongoDavid/Demo-2024-Feb/README.md

 practice !!!
 IF IT WAS EASY EVERYONE WILL BE DOING IT!!
-Undersstand the basics of code and impliment it in different ways. i need to build more let my workk speak for itself that way people will know what i can do
+Undersstand the basics of code and impliment it in different ways. i need to build more let my workk speak for itself that way people will know what i can do.